laurent22/joplin/readme/welcome/1_welcome_to_joplin.md

 - **Sidebar**: It contains the list of your notebooks and tags, as well as the synchronisation status.
 - **Note List**: It contains the current list of notes - either the notes in the currently selected notebook, or the notes in the currently selected tag.
 - **Note Editor**: The note editor contains both an editor panel, where your write your note in Markdown, and a viewer panel, which shows the rendered note.
-To edit notes, you may also use an [external editor]().
-If you like WYSIWYG editors, you can use something like Typora as an external editor and it will display the note as well as any embedded image.
+To edit notes, you may also use an [external editor](https://joplin.cozic.net/#external-text-editor).
+For example, if you like WYSIWYG editors, you can use something like Typora as an external editor and it will display the note as well as any embedded image.

-**TODO: CREATE TEXT EDITOR HELP INFO ON WEBSITE**

 ## Writing notes in Markdown